CWood1/chimed/README.md

 ## Features
 - Main gameplay screen:
- - There will be a patient class written.
-Upon creation, a random type of patient will be selected, and stored internally.
-A sprite will be used to display onscreen (possibly one per type), and the onclick handler will handle all patient logic.
-Each one will also utilize a timer, displayed onscreen, to determine how long until the patient dies (onTimeout callback).
-Upon curing, the time left will be obtained, multiplied by the score multiplier, and added to the score.
  - The remaining supplies will be stored in a reactive, in a hashmap.
 A messagebox will be used to display these, utilizing onUpdate to update the displayed string.

 #Notes